pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 ];
 ```

 The collection has an index defined for the `value` field (in _cents_).
 However, the `$match` filter uses a computed field, `value_dollars`.
 When you view the explain plan, you will see the pipeline does not leverage the index.
 The `$match` is trapped behind the `$set` stage (which computes the field) and cannot be moved to the pipeline's start.
-MongoDB's aggregation engine is clever enough to track a field's dependencies across multiple stages in a pipeline.
+MongoDB's aggregation engine tracks a field's dependencies across multiple stages in a pipeline.
 It can establish how far up the pipeline it can promote fields without risking a change in the aggregation's behaviour.
 In this case, it knows that if it moves the `$match` stage ahead of the `$set` stage, it depends on, things will not work correctly.

 In this example, as a developer, you can easily make a pipeline modification that will enable this pipeline to be more optimal without changing the pipeline's intended outcome.
 Change the `$match` filter to be based on the source field `value` instead (greater than `10000` cents), rather than the computed field (greater than `100` dollars).
 Also, ensure the `$match` stage appears before the `$unset` stage (which removes the `value` field).
 This change is enough to allow the pipeline to run efficiently.
 Below is how the pipeline looks after you have made  this change: